Clematis are showy, versatile vines that are well-known and beloved for their beautiful flowers.

-For more information on decorative flowering garden vines, be sure to add these to your reading list next:
+For more information on caring for clematis flowers, be sure to add these to your reading list next:

-- 15 of the Best Common Morning Glory Varieties for Home Gardeners
+- 13 of the Best Spring-Flowering Clematis Varieties

 Photo by Lorna Kring © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee, Home Depot, and Nature Hills Nursery.
 Uncredited photos: Shutterstock.